maccmu/macposts/README.md

 pip install -e .[dev]
 ```

 instead to also install the development tools and enable editable mode.
+If you
+need debug information for the C++ library (and also enable other settings for
+debugging), set the environment variable `DEBUG` to `1` before installation.

 For normal users, you can instead use the precompiled wheels of tagged releases
 for certain platforms and Python versions on the GitHub [releases] page.
 There